magnumnighthawk/smart-notes/backend/README.md

 - **PUT /api/notes/:id**: Update an existing note.
 - **DELETE /api/notes/:id**: Delete a note.
 - **GET /api/categories**: Fetch all categories.
+- **POST /api/suggest-category**: Suggest a category for a note based on its content using AI.

 ## Contributing